Vintage Bicycle Restoration 1 – Restoration or preservation?

 Often bicycles are restored without a proper assessment of their condition taking place.
 So, the first thing to do is to clean the machine carefully but thoroughly, removing all encrusted dirt to establish the condition of the surfaces beneath (although there is some argument for leaving a certain amount of dirt as it can be considered part of the machine’s patina!)
 Oily and greasy parts can be cleaned off with paraffin, but avoid getting this on transfers or lining.
 Areas of paintwork can be tested by intensive cleaning with a mildly abrasive material such as 0000 wire wool or Renaissance ‘Pre-Lim’, which cleans away dirt leaving no damaging residue, again keeping away from transfers and lining.
 Then you have an idea of how to proceed.

 I would say that my approach is much more about preservation than restoration.
 For instance, if a bicycle has original transfers I would not consider re-finishing it, even if they are just fragments.
 Modern reproduction transfers, if you can get them, are often little like the originals (see BSA below and Lea & Francis above), particularly if they contain gold and silver.
 I dislike varnishing over transfers as many people do because it looks inconsistent with the original finish and can yellow the transfers badly.
 I prefer to use an acid free polish like Renaissance Wax, which is used by museums to protect metal items and paintwork.
 Re-applied sparingly from time to time this provides good protection for fragile transfers, and has nothing harmful in it to degrade them.
+However, you do need to test a small area first to make sure the transfer is not affected in a negative way.

 Modern paint finishes, too, are unlike the finishes of 50-120 years ago.
 (There is a parallel in car restoration where modern 2-pack paints look so very different to original cellulose paint finishes.
 2-pack paint acquires no patina with time, whereas cellulose ages gracefully.)
 An example is my Lea & Francis Roadster.
 This bicycle is completely unrestored and in exceptional condition.
 The original enamel has more of a satin look, having been rubbed down many times before final polishing, and also due to the nature of the enamel used.
 Powder coating has no place on a vintage bicycle.
 It does not look at all ‘right’ in my opinion and should you need to remove it, it is a nightmare.